-ization only stem from shipping cost reductions in this benchmark model.
-'Benchmark 2,' on the other hand, requires land to be used to reduce transshipment costs.
+To assess the quantitative importance of each of these margins, we leverage the benchmark model, 'Benchmark 1,' developed in Section 6.3.
+Here, the welfare gains from containerization only stem from shipping cost reductions.
+Next, we develop an additional benchmark model, which we label as 'Benchmark 2.'
+Benchmark 2 requires land to be used to reduce transshipment costs.
 However, we restrict land use to be identical across port cities (and equal to the mean port share in our baseline).
+42